barksh/Bark-Shell/docs/README.md

 # Bark-Shell

-:scroll: Another way to maintain lightweight continuous connection
+:scroll: Another way to let robots do stuff for people

 # Build Status